 Eating less can sometimes mean missing nutrients that support gum health, tissue repair, and overall oral resilience.
 This is also discussed as a contributing factor, alongside the possibility that people may neglect brushing and flossing when feeling unwell.

-How to Protect Teeth and Gums Whilst Taking GLP-1s
+How to Protect Your Teeth and Gums Whilst Taking GLP-1s

 Most preventive steps are practical and low-cost, and can be especially helpful during the first few months of treatment.

-• If vomiting occurs, rinse first—don't brush immediately: rinsing helps reduce acid exposure before brushing later, which may help protect enamel.
+- If vomiting occurs, rinse first — do not brush immediately: rinsing helps reduce acid exposure before brushing later, which may help protect enamel.
 Advice on managing oral care after vomiting suggests rinsing with water or baking soda to neutralise acids.

-• Tell the dentist and prescribing clinician: dental teams can look for early enamel erosion, gum inflammation, and cavities; prescribers may adjust dosing or manage persistent GI effects.
+- Tell your dentist and prescribing clinician: dental teams can look for early enamel erosion, gum inflammation, and cavities; prescribers may adjust dosing or manage persistent GI effects.

-• Is the damage reversible?
-Whilst enamel cannot grow back once it is lost, dentists can manage the damage through treatments such as dental bonding, veneers, or the use of professional-grade remineralising toothpastes to strengthen the remaining structure.
+- Is the damage reversible?
+Whilst enamel cannot grow back once it is lost, dentists can manage the damage through treatments such as dental bonding, veneers, or professional-grade remineralising toothpastes to strengthen the remaining structure.

-• Does this happen with every GLP-1 drug?
-Although the term "Ozempic teeth" is the most common, similar side effects have been reported across the class, including Wegovy, Mounjaro, and Zepbound.
-The risk is generally tied to the side effects of the medication (like dry mouth) rather than a specific brand.
+- Does this happen with every GLP-1 drug?
+Although the term “Ozempic teeth” is the most common, similar side effects have been reported across the class, including Wegovy, Mounjaro, and Zepbound.
+The risk is generally tied to the side effects of the medication rather than a specific brand.

-• How soon do these symptoms typically start?
-Symptoms can appear shortly after beginning treatment or following a dose increase, particularly if nausea or dry mouth becomes a daily occurrence.
+- How soon do symptoms typically start?
+They can appear shortly after beginning treatment or following a dose increase, particularly if nausea or dry mouth becomes a daily occurrence.
 Early vigilance is key to preventing cumulative damage.

-• Are there specific products to use?
-Dentists often recommend alcohol-free mouthwashes, xylitol-based lozenges for saliva stimulation, and high-fluoride prescription toothpastes to provide an extra layer of protection against decay.
+- Are there specific products to use?
+Dentists often recommend alcohol-free mouthwashes, xylitol-based lozenges for saliva stimulation, and high-fluoride prescription toothpastes for an extra layer of protection against decay.

-• Does the risk end if the medication is stopped?
-Saliva production typically returns to normal once the medication is discontinued and its effects wear off.
+- Does the risk end if the medication is stopped?
+Saliva production typically returns to normal once the medication is discontinued.
 However, any enamel erosion or cavities that occurred during treatment will require professional dental intervention.

-• Are certain people at higher risk?
-Those with pre-existing gum disease, existing dental work like crowns, or conditions like Type 2 diabetes—which already affects oral health—should be particularly proactive with their dental care when starting a GLP-1.
+- Are certain people at higher risk?
+Those with pre-existing gum disease, existing dental work such as crowns, or conditions like Type 2 diabetes — which already affects oral health — should be particularly proactive with dental care when starting a GLP-1.

 When to Seek Help